zahid1704/Neural-Networks-and-Deep-Learning-by-Andrew-Ng/README.md

-# Neural-Networks-and-Deep-Learning-by-Andrew-Ng
+# Neural-Networks-and-Deep-Learning
-This course is part of Coursera DeepLearning.ai
+This course is part of Coursera DeepLearning.ai instructed by Andrew Ng